 - Nearly 40-50% of potential customers come to Wakefit via family or friend referrals.
 This is possible because of heavily investing in word-of-mouth marketing.
 Wakefit often requests users to write reviews and share their experiences.
 This keeps the company in a positive outlook in consumers' minds and drives conversions for people that are looking for mattresses.

-- Since Wakefit is an established D2C Brand, lack of middlemen enables Wakefit to provide prices that are 50 percent lesser than their competitors - between Rs 5,000 and Rs 26,000.
+- Since Wakefit is an established D2C Brand, lack of middlemen enables Wakefit to provide prices that are 50 percent lesser than their competitors - between INR 5,000 and INR 26,000.

 - To overcome competition, Wakefit made customer support teams that catered to the customers 24x7.
 Moreover, they provide a 20 year warranty period on their mattresses which is unmatched in the industry.

 - The masterstroke played by Wakefit which made them stand out far ahead of the competitive crowd is the 100-day trial period for their products.
 That way customers get used to a high-quality product which was rather difficult to say no to after 100 days of affordable luxury.

 - The extensive research conducted by Wakefit gave them deep insights.
 They found out that 48% of people in India complained of back problems.
 Wakefit includes and considers such insights while designing their products.

 - Many people in metro cities, especially millennials nowadays, prefer renting.
 So Wakefit has made ties with online furniture and home appliances rental platforms to provide Wakefit’s mattresses along with their beds.

 Growth of Wakefit over the Years

 Wakefit has witnessed an exponential revenue growth in these five years.